Hill: Hunt Hill via Craig Maskeldie

 After trying and failing to get a decent photo of Venus, which seemed really bright this morning, I set off towards Invermark

 castle.
-I need to get a wee tripod!
-Was impressed with the sparks coming from my
+I was impressed with the sparks coming from my

 crampons as I walked along the ice-coated tarmac track